 Each widespread problem we have in society can be traced to a violation of at least one of these core principles.
 By repealing bad laws, and keeping only those necessary to preserve principles, society runs more smoothly and there are fewer laws that need to be written.
 As Thomas Jefferson said, “The path we have to pursue is so quiet that we have nothing scarcely to propose.
 A noiseless course, not meddling with the affairs of others, unattractive of notice, is a mark that society is going on in happiness.”

-Concerning the recent election, we are not following the U.S. Constitution in electing a president.
-The Electoral College is supposed to choose the president -- not to be a rubber stamp of the popular vote.
-It is to consist of knowledgeable and informed persons who vote for a president according to qualifications.
-Because we have not been following the Constitution in this, we need to correct this by requiring the state legislatures to enact state laws by which presidential electors are chosen not by party, but by their knowledge of the Constitution and the principles of liberty, to cast their own informed votes for a president.
+Also, we are not following the U.S. Constitution in electing a president.
+Presidential electors, called the Electoral College, are supposed to elect a president.
+It was meant to consist of knowledgeable and informed persons who vote for a president according to qualifications.
+Presidential elections have evolved to where the people are now the presidential electors, and the Electoral College has become merely a leveraging gimmick.
+We need to correct this by requiring the state legislatures to enact state laws by which presidential electors are chosen not by party, but by their knowledge of the Constitution and the principles of liberty, to cast their own informed votes for a president.
 Thus, the Electoral College would not be merely keeping a meaningless technicality, but the full spirit and meaning of their constitutional duty.

 Please share these things (copy and paste the URL into your emails) with your family, friends, and legislators, both in our respective states and in Congress, that our rights, responsibilities, and liberties may be preserved.